MuLancer/MuLancer.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Mulan Qin is a second-year student at NUS College, enrolled in the Data Science and Economics Cross Disciplinary Program (XDP).
-She possesses a strong analytical background and an interest in the intersection of technology and societal challenges.
-She hopes to pursue law in the future, leveraging her understanding of technology to address real-world social issues for the greater good, particularly in the areas of learning and the regulation and impact of AI.
+She has a strong analytical background and an interest in the intersection of technology and societal challenges.
+She hopes to pursue law in the future, leveraging her understanding of technology to address real-world social issues, particularly in the areas of educational learning and the regulation and impact of AI.